We work towards results we can measure

 Change takes time

-Have you noticed the shift?
-Veganism is the new buzz word.
-It's rapidly becoming the viable and exciting lifestyle of choice for many.
-This is no accident.
+Veganism is the new buzz word and is rapidly becoming the viable and exciting lifestyle of choice for many, and this is no accident.
 Progress doesn't happen overnight but over many years.
-Working tirelessly in partnership with others gradually leads to changes in public perception and in people’s behaviour.
 Our skilled and talented staff continue to dedicate their time and energy to ensure we make the world a better place for all living things both now and in the future.
+This is done by working tirelessly in partnership with others, which gradually leads to changes in public perception and in people’s behaviour.

 Below are the six areas of work that link our day-to-day activity with our goals, mission and vision.
 We develop practical plans approved by Council at the beginning of each financial year.
 These annual programmes fit in with the six areas below, and push us closer to our overall goals.
 See our recent accomplishments in our 2013 Annual Review.